CorruptComputer/Officer-Beepsky/README.md

 ### Building
-To build you need JDK 11, RedHat's OpenJDK or Oracle's JDK should both work fine, however OpenJDK is what I will be using and what is used for Semaphore Builds.
+To build you need JDK 11, RedHat's OpenJDK or Oracle's JDK should both work fine, however OpenJDK is what I will be using and what is used for CI Builds.
 Optionally you may also want to install Intellij IDEA Community.

 The easiest way to build is using `./gradlew jar` in either PowerShell (Windows), or in the